Phonon-mediated superconductivity in doped monolayer materials: Boron nitride

 For the phonon excitation spectrum, we again use a force constant model as outlined in Appendix \ref{sec_appendix_phonon}.
 Values for the boron nitride force constants are obtained by fitting the excitation energies at the high symmetry points to values from density functional theory values in Ref.~\onlinecite{Wirtz2003}, as discussed in Appendix \ref{sec_appendix_forceConstants}.
 The resulting excitation spectrum is shown in Fig.~\ref{fig_bnSpectra}(b).

-As in the graphene calculation, the electron-phonon coupling is obtained by Taylor-expanding the hopping element integral in Eq. \eqref{eq_tightBinding}.
-The resulting electron-phonon coupling matrix element is similar, but due to the rescaling of the deviation discussed in Appendix \ref{sec_appendix_phonon}, the expression for the electron-phonon coupling matrix element \(g_{\mathbf{k}\mathbf{k}'}^{\eta\eta',\nu}\) in Eq. \eqref{eq_elPhCouplingMatrixElement} is modified according to \(e_\nu^D(\mathbf{q}) \rightarrow e_\nu^D(\mathbf{q})/\sqrt{\mu_D}\).
-Here, \(\mu_D\) relates the sublattice mass \(M_D\) and the effective mass \(\tilde{M} = \sqrt{M_A M_B}\) through \(M_D = \mu_D \tilde{M}\).
+As in the graphene calculation, the electron-phonon coupling is obtained by Taylor-expanding the hopping element integral in Eq. \eqref{eq_tightBinding}, and the resulting electron-phonon coupling matrix element is similar~\footnote{Due to the rescaling of the deviation discussed in Appendix \ref{sec_appendix_phonon}, the expression for the electron-phonon coupling matrix element \(g_{\mathbf{k}\mathbf{k}'}^{\eta\eta',\nu}\) is modified according to \(e_\nu^D(\mathbf{q}) \rightarrow e_\nu^D(\mathbf{q})/\sqrt{\mu_D}\). } to Eq. \eqref{eq_elPhCouplingMatrixElement}.
 To compare the boron nitride results with graphene, we set the value of the dimensionless quantity \(\gamma\) to the same value that was used for graphene.
 All quantities involved in the calculation of the electron-phonon coupling energy scale \(g_0\) are listed in Appendix \ref{sec_appendixParameterValues}.

 Averaging the dimensionless electron-phonon coupling strength \(\lambda_\mathbf{k}\) over the Fermi surface at chemical potential \(\mu\) gives the result shown in Fig.~\ref{fig_electronPhononCouplingBN}.
 The inset shows the same electron-phonon coupling \(\lambda\) as function of the charge doping \(n\) corresponding to each chemical potential \(\mu\) for both boron nitride and graphene.